evanetizen/25live-autofill/README.md

 A small side project.
 It's a script to fill out room reservations via robot ;)

-This script is meant to be a greedy cannon.
+This script is a greedy, single-shot cannon.
 You fire it once, and it will simply book ALL POSSIBLE availabilities in the days of the week and times you specify in 2 rooms. (the default is the two SRC Multipurpose rooms).

 Whether that means 56 practices booked or 2 practices booked, it will look at the two rooms specified and book all possible practices in the days and time range you specify.